 As previously mentioned, fat tires can make your bike heavier and slower.
 They are also more expensive than regular tires.
 Despite all their advantages, they do have some limitations:

-- They can have less traction on smooth ground.
+- They are not best on smooth pavement.
 While they may be great for rough terrain, putting fat tires on your bike for an urban commute could make it more difficult to ride.
-They are designed to grip loose ground, therefore, pavement leaves very little to grip.
+They are designed to grip loose ground, therefore, the tread pattern adds resistance and may not be idea for your commute.

-- Tire pressure can be concerning.
-You have to monitor tire pressure very closely with fat tires because it governs how your bike interacts with the ground more strictly than a standard tire.
+- Tire pressure need to be adjusted for your terrain.
+You have to monitor tire pressure closely with fat tires because it governs how your bike interacts with the ground more strictly than a standard tire.
 If the psi is too high, your ride will be bumpy and uncomfortable.
 If it is too low, you risk damaging your rims.

-- They can be harder to pedal.
-While this is great for exercise, it makes using your bike to commute or cruise more challenging.
+- They are harder to pedal as they have more surface area.
+While this is great for exercise, it makes using your bike to commute or hill climb more challenging.

 - They are sometimes more difficult to store.
 Fat tires take up more space and make your bike heavier.
 If you live in a small, urban apartment with limited space, storage could prove challenging.